 In past tenders the BCT has received a large proportion of ineligible bids.
 This is time-consuming for the BCT to process and can be disappointing for applicants.
-In most cases, bids were ineligible because one credit class attribute did not match the credit owner or landholder's credit class.
+In most cases, bids were ineligible because one of the credit class attributes offered for sale did not match the credit class owned.

-The Wanted Credits List has been designed to ensure that credit owners or landholders with eligible wanted credits are able to submit a bid for their credit type.
+The Wanted Credits List is designed to ensure that credit owners or landholders with eligible wanted credits are able to submit a bid for their credit type.
 In other words, if the BCT wants your credits, then the specific credit class of your credits will be displayed in the Wanted Credits List.
 As mentioned above, if wanted credits are not displayed for your credit class, then the BCT is not seeking your credits for this tender.